Two boys wearing lab coats and goggles are working on a piece of meat

 Physical Education

-At SRS our P.E., morning care, and recess programs promote exercising, learning new games and sports, and being involved with cooperative play.
-Students are challenged to enhance their physical fitness with the PACER test, which includes sit-ups, push-ups, flex arm hang and the flexibility sit and reach test.
-We build on these skills throughout the school year completing fitness circuits that focus on individual accomplishment and improvement.
+At SRS, our P.E., morning care, and recess programs are designed to make physical activity fun and engaging.
+We promote exercising and learning new games and sports while encompassing cooperative play.
+Students are challenged to enhance their physical fitness with the PACER test, which includes sit-ups, push-ups, flex arm hang, as well as the flexibility sit and reach test.
+We build on these skills throughout the school year, completing fitness circuits that focus on individual accomplishment and improvement.
 In addition to games and sports, students learn the importance of exercise through fun activities like jumping rope and dancing.

 For more about the importance of P.E. in a school’s curriculum, refer to this story from The New York Times: Phys Ed: Can Exercise Make Kids Smarter?